-On of the advantages of our treatment of IPSEC is that it is compatible with the layered structure of organizations.
-In particular, the two corporations A and B in Figure 3 may have security goals they want to achieve via IPSEC, while the two engineering departments within them may have more tightly constrained goals that they need to achieve.
-In this case, they may manage their own IPSEC capable equipment and configure them as needed.
-Typically such sub-organizations do not have access to the topological boundary of the parent organizations.
-In this case, to be sure that their IPSEC configurations do not interfere with the goals of their parents, they need only ensure that they obey two conditions, namely the Pop Rule and the Push Rule for trust sets S in which that the parent participates.
+One of the advantages of our treatment of IPSEC is that it is compatible with the layered structure of organizations.
+In particular, the two corporations A and B in Fig. 3 may have security goals they want to achieve via IPSEC, while the two engineering departments within them may have more tightly constrained goals that they need to achieve.
+In this case, they may manage their own IPSEC-capable equipment and configure them as needed.
+Typically such suborganizations do not have access to the topological boundary of the parent organizations.
+In this case, to be sure that their IPSEC configurations do not interfere with the goals of their parents, they need only ensure that they obey two conditions, namely, the Pop rule and the Push rule for trust sets S in which that the parent participates.

-3.5 Implementation: The Confidentiality and Authentication IPsec Checker (CAIC)
+3.5 Implementation: the confidentiality and authentication IPSEC checker (CAIC)

-Checks for these behavior restrictions were implemented in the "Confidentiality and Authentication IPSEC Checker" (or CAIC, pronounced "cake").
-When given Cisco IPSEC configuration files and a network / policy specification, CAIC will check trust sets and boundaries for the behavior restrictions described above.
+Checks for these behavior restrictions were implemented in the confidentiality and authentication IPSEC checker (or CAIC, pronounced "cake").
+When given Cisco IPSEC configuration files and a network/policy specification, CAIC will check trust sets and boundaries for the behavior restrictions described above.
 It returns to the user both a verdict (the goal is enforced or not) and a description of goal failure (if appropriate).
-It describes which behavior restriction was not met, and the specific sorts of packets upon which the goal fails.
+It describes which behavior restriction was not met and the specific sorts of packets upon which the goal fails.

-3.5.1 CAIC Input
+3.5.1 CAIC input

 As mentioned above, CAIC checks security goal enforcement for a network topology that uses Cisco routers for IPSEC processing.
 It requires information about router configuration, network topology (including trust set and boundary information), and security goal information as input.
-This information is expected in a single file, though router configuration files can be referenced in the following way (lines beginning with an exclamation point are comments):
+This information is expected in a single file, though router configuration files can be referenced as shown in Fig. 8 (lines beginning with an exclamation point are comments).